-- Increase the authorization of \$5 million for the Guadalupe River watershed to \$10 million, which is the negotiated amount included in the final version of AB 2444 (E. Garcia, 2016). - Seek supplemental funding for Proposition 1 grant programs comparable to the \$1.5 billion included in SB 5 (De León). - Seek funding for flood protection comparable to the February 23, 2017 amendments to SB 5 (De León) with aim to qualify project funding for Rock Springs and clarify that qualifying projects may include the retrofitting or reconstruction of dams to which the California Department of Water Resources Division of Dam Safety has assigned a seismic restriction limiting storage capacity.
+- Increase the authorization of \$5 million for the Guadalupe River watershed to \$10 million, which is the negotiated amount included in the final version of AB 2444 (E. Garcia, 2016). - Seek supplemental funding for Proposition 1 grant programs comparable to the funding included in SB 5 (De León). - Seek funding for flood protection comparable to the February 23, 2017 amendments to SB 5 (De León) with aim to qualify project funding for Coyote Creek. - Seek funding for the stat Flood Control Subventions program. - Seek funding for the retrofitting or reconstruction of dams to which the California Department of Water Resources Division of Dam Safety has assigned a seismic restriction limiting storage capacity.

-- Authorizes \$5 million in bond expenditures for the Guadalupe River watershed in Santa Clara County. - Provides needed investment in parks, recreation facilities, and protection of California's natural and historical resources.
+Authorizes \$5 million in bond expenditures for the Guadalupe River watershed in Santa Clara County.

+Provides needed investment in parks, recreation facilities, and protection of California's natural and historical resources.

-- This legislation does not authorize bond expenditures for projects under Proposition 1 (2014), such as, recycled water, groundwater, water quality, and integrated watershed funding. - This legislation does not include \$500 million for flood protection included in the February 23, 2017 version of SB 5 (De León).
+- This legislation does not authorize bond expenditures for projects under Proposition 1 (2014), such as, recycled water, groundwater, water quality, and integrated watershed funding. - This legislation does not include funding for flood protection included in the February 23, 2017 version of SB 5 (De León).

-SB 3 (Beall) Affordable Housing Bond Act of 2018 (I-12/05/16) Position Recommendation: Support Priority Recommendation: 3
+SB 3 (Beall) Affordable Housing Bond Act of 2018 (I-12/05/16)

+Position Recommendation: Support